yale-mgt-656/mgt656-madlibs/README.md

   After clicking commit, your code should have successfully saved!
 Once you've done this, all of the changes you've made become visible to anyone else with the same repository.
 That way, many groups can work on the code-base at the same time!
 Really cool.

   Watch out though!
-If you accidentally edit and commit changes to another one (one that you were not supposed to), and another group also changes the same file, there may result in a **Merge Conflict.
+If you accidentally edit and commit changes to another file (one that you were not supposed to), and another group also changes the same file, there may result in a **Merge Conflict.
 Come see Kyle or the TA's for help!**).

 ## After You Are Done With Your Changes